derwiki/go-chatgpt/README.md

     cd go-chatgpt

-Create a .openai_key file in the project directory and paste your OpenAI API key inside:
+Set your OpenAI API key either by creating a .openai_key file in the project directory and pasting your API key inside:

     echo "your_openai_api_key" > ./.openai_key

+Or by setting the OPENAI_API_KEY environment variable:

+    export OPENAI_API_KEY=your_openai_api_key

 ## Usage